 b.
 Change of filing deadline for annual return of individual information for 2016 to 2017

-In Pension schemes newsletter 75 we explained that the filing deadline for the annual return is being brought forward from October to July each year and that we’ve changed the date that we issue the notices to provide this information to January in preparation for the introduction of the July filing deadline.
+In Pension schemes newsletter 75 HMRC explained that the filing deadline for the annual return is being brought forward from October to July each year, and we’ve changed the date that we issue notices to provide this information to January, in preparation for the introduction of the July filing deadline.

-Information notices for the 2016 to 2017 annual return of individual information will be sent out by the end of January 2017 and the 2016 to 2017 tax year the filing deadline for the annual return is 5 July 2017.
+Information notices for the 2016 to 2017 annual return of individual information will be sent out by the end of January 2017, and for the 2016 to 2017 tax year the filing deadline for the annual return is 5 July 2017.